thoughtspot/thoughtspot.github.io/_end-user/r-scripts/create-r-scripts.md

 * Under **Select column(s) for R analysis**, you specify the data you want to send to R and how to send it.
 If you do not make any choices here, all columns in the search are selected in the order they appear in the search bar.

-  When a column is selected, ThoughtSpot sends that data to R as a list of values (or _vectors_).
-A vector has a variable name of `.param` followed by some number, based on the order in which the columns are selected.

   In the examples above, `Monthly (Date)` is `.param0`, and `Sales` is `.param1`.
   To verify this, click the question mark icon next to **Select columns for R